NCERT Solutions Class 9 Science Chapter 8 – Free PDF Download

 (a) It is possible; an object thrown up into the air has a constant acceleration due to gravity acting on it.
 However, when it reaches its maximum height, its velocity is zero.

-(b) it is impossible; acceleration implies an increase or decrease in speed, and uniform speed implies that the speed does not change over time
+(b) it is possible; acceleration implies an increase or decrease in speed, and uniform speed implies that the speed does not change over time

 (c) It is possible; for an object accelerating in a circular trajectory, the acceleration is perpendicular to the direction followed by the object.